Mariner 10: Celestial Mechanics and Radio Science experiment

+Mission profile

 Departing Earth

 Boeing finished building the spacecraft at the end of June 1973, and Mariner 10 was delivered from Seattle to JPL's headquarters in California, where JPL comprehensively tested the integrity of the spacecraft and its instruments.
 After the tests were finished, the probe was transported to the Eastern Test Range in Florida, the launch site.
 Technicians filled a tank on the spacecraft with 29 kg of hydrazine fuel so that the probe could make course corrections, and attached squibs, whose detonation would signal Mariner 10 to exit the launch rocket and deploy its instruments.
 The planned gravity assist at Venus made it feasible to use an Atlas-Centaur rocket instead of a more powerful but more expensive Titan IIIC.
 The probe and the Atlas-Centaur were attached together ten days prior to liftoff.
 Launch posed one of the largest risks of failure for the Mariner 10 mission; Mariner 1, Mariner 3, and Mariner 8 all failed minutes after lift-off due to either engineering failures or Atlas rocket malfunctions.
 The mission had a launch period of about a month in length, from 16 October 1973, to 21 November 1973.
 NASA chose 3 November as the launch date because it would optimize imaging conditions when the spacecraft arrived at Mercury.

 On 3 November at 17:45 UTC, the Atlas-Centaur carrying Mariner 10 lifted off from pad SLC-36B.
 The Atlas stage burned for around four minutes, after which it was jettisoned, and the Centaur stage took over for an additional five minutes, propelling Mariner 10 to a parking orbit.
 The temporary orbit took the spacecraft one-third of the distance around Earth: this maneuver was needed to reach the correct spot for a second burn by the Centaur engines, which set Mariner 10 on a path towards Venus.
 The probe then separated from the rocket; subsequently, the Centaur stage diverted away to avoid the possibility of a future collision.
 Never before had a planetary mission depended upon two separate rocket burns during the launch, and even with Mariner 10, scientists initially viewed the maneuver as too risky.

 During its first week of flight, the Mariner 10 camera system was tested by taking five photographic mosaics of the Earth and six of the Moon.
 It also obtained photographs of the north polar region of the Moon where prior coverage was poor.
 These photographs provided a basis for cartographers to update lunar maps and improve the lunar control net.